 Similar corrupt deals in Iraq have been granted to the Bechtel Corp. ($1.03 billion), International American Products ($527 million), Perini Corp. ($525 million), Fluor ($500 million), and the Washington Group International ($500 million).
 The CBS news program, “60 Minutes,” carried a feature story on Halliburton.
 The program pointed out that many of the key decisions in the Iraq war and its aftermath have been made by the Pentagon’s Defense Policy Board (DPB).
 The 30 members of this secretive body “are a ‘Who’s Who’ of former government and senior military officials. … Nine have ties to corporations that have won $76 billion in defense contracts in just two years.”
 Among the DPB members are Richard Perle, who has longstanding ties to Boeing, and retired General Jack Sheehan, vice president of the Bechtel Corp.

 Neoconservatives like Cheney, Defense Secretary Donald Rumsfeld, Assistant Secretary of Defense Paul Wolfowitz, and the DPB have played the central role in drawing up and implementing the preemptive and unilateral war strategy against Iraq.
 One of the principal motives for the unilateralism was to oust France, Germany, and Russia, each of which had billions of dollars in Iraqi investments, and to hand these juicy plums over to Bush-connected U.S. corporations.
-Iraq holds the second largest oil reserves in the world after Saudi Arabia.
+Iraq holds the second-largest oil reserves in the world after Saudi Arabia.

 A windfall in Bush’s election coffers

-The Center For Public Integrity released a report Oct.
+The Center For Public Integrity released a report on Oct.
 30, titled “Windfalls of War: U.S. Contractors in Iraq and Afghanistan.”
 The report charges that 70 U.S. corporations with $8 billion in no-bid contracts in Iraq have donated $500,000 to the Bush 2004 election campaign (cheap at the price).
 Since 1990, the report adds, these same companies have poured $49 million into the coffers of mostly Republican candidates for federal and state political office.

 Chevron-Texaco, listed in the report as a major U.S. government contractor and Republican donor, joined five other international oil companies selected by the Iraqi State Oil Marketing Organization to market Iraqi oil.
 J.P.
-Morgan, the nation’s second largest bank, which was implicated in the Enron scandal, has been contracted by the Iraq Coalition Provisional Authority (CPA) to run a consortium of 13 banks that will constitute the Trade Bank of Iraq.
+Morgan, the nation’s second-largest bank, which was implicated in the Enron scandal, has been contracted by the Iraq Coalition Provisional Authority (CPA) to run a consortium of 13 banks that will constitute the Trade Bank of Iraq.

 A White House cover-up

 The Center charged that they were hampered in their research by administration secretiveness and stonewalling.
-Many of the contracts have been classified secret in the name of national security, a perfect cover for corporate and government thievery.
+Many of the contracts have been classified as secret in the name of national security, a perfect cover for corporate and government thievery.
 But the people are paying with their tax dollars and their sons’ and daughters’ blood, and understandably demand to know how their money is being spent in Iraq.

-During debate on the administration’s request for $87 billion for the occupation of Iraq and Afghanistan, Oct.
+During debate on the administration’s request for $87 billion for the occupation of Iraq and Afghanistan, on Oct.
 15, Rep. Henry Waxman (D-Calif.), ranking member of the House Committee on Government Reform said, “There is growing evidence that favored contractors like Halliburton and Bechtel are getting sweetheart deals that are costing the taxpayers a bundle but delivering scant results.”

 Waxman cited a deal in which Halliburton was paid $162.5 million by the Pentagon in the six months since the war ended to truck 61 million gallons of gasoline from Kuwait into Iraq, at about $2.65 per gallon.
 The gas was then sold in Iraq for 4 cents to 15 cents per gallon.
 The difference was made up by U.S. taxpayers.